 At the outbreak of this pandemic, churches were re-thinking communion practices because they obviously involve touching containers and elements with hands or mouth and not maintaining social distancing.
 Some Protestants were canceling the celebration of the Lord’s Supper altogether.
-Then by government decree and denominational or congregational compliance, public worship was being canceled totally.
+Then by government decree and denominational or congregational compliance, public in-person worship was being canceled totally.
 Some churches with the capability began live streaming worship with the pastor and organist and maybe a lay reader or a few singers present.
 In Frank Answers Briefly I recommended using Ante-Communion or Morning Prayer rather than The Holy Communion or Eucharist since it would seem exclusionary for the pastor to celebrate the Eucharist and receive the sacrament with an absent congregation.
 The pastor and congregation would abstain from celebrating and receiving Holy Communion until such time as the eucharistic assembly can congregate again.

 While baptisms can and are performed by lay people in cases of emergency, the same is not true for Holy Communion.
 The bishop, priest, or pastor is always the presiding minister of the Eucharist because the Lord’s Supper is the central rite of the church.
 This has been the case at least since the post-apostolic age when, as the Didache says, in the absence of apostles and itinerant prophets the church elects a bishop to preside at the Eucharist.
 Ignatius of Antioch also states that there is no Eucharist without a bishop.
 The Reformation churches (Lutheran, Reformed, Anglican) also specify that the preaching of the word and the administration of the sacraments belong to the office of the Ministry of the word and sacraments.
 So families at home cannot have their own Communion Service.
 Moreover, for families to go ahead and have “your own supper” (1 Corinthians 11:21) instead of waiting for the whole assembly to gather for the “Lord’s Supper” is schismatic.